 Inequality and Technoscience

-Selected publications, organized by topic – PDFs are proofs; final versions are available through the in-text links.
+Selected publications, organized by topic – PDFs are either proofs or free-to-access publications; final versions are available through the in-text links.

 - Orr, Will, Kathryn Henne, Ashlin Lee, Jenna Imad Harb, and Franz Carneiro Alphonso.
 2023.
 Necrocapitalism in the Gig Economy: The Case of Platform Food Couriers in Australia.
 Antipode 55(1), 200–221.
 [PDF]